Alaxe/alaxe.github.io/_side_projects/2_stealth.md

     href: https://alexalex.xyz/stealth
 ---
 A top-down 2D game where you collect coins while avoiding guards on patrol.
-The algorithm for determining what area each guard can see is pretty fun.
+I enjoyed coming up with the algorithm for determining the area each guard sees.